Vladimir Vysotsky: 1977–1980

 Still, of nearly 800 poems by Vysotsky only one has been published in the Soviet Union while he was alive.
 Not a single performance or interview was broadcast by the Soviet television in his lifetime.

-In May 1979, being in a practice studio of the MSU Faculty of Journalism, Vysotsky recorded a video letter to American actor and film producer Warren Beatty, looking for both a personal meeting with Beatty and an opportunity to get a role in Reds film, to be produced and directed by the latter.
+In May 1979, being in a practice studio of the MSU Faculty of Journalism, Vysotsky recorded a video letter to American actor and film producer Warren Beatty, looking for both a personal meeting with Beatty and an opportunity to get a role in the film Reds, to be produced and directed by the latter.
 While recording, Vysotsky made a few attempts to speak English, trying to overcome the language barrier.
 This video letter never reached Beatty.
-It was broadcast for the first time more than three decades later, on the night of 24 January 2013 (local time) by Rossiya 1 channel, along with records of TV channels of Italy, Mexico, Poland, USA and from private collections, in Vladimir Vysotsky.
+It was broadcast for the first time more than three decades later, on the night of 24 January 2013 (local time) by Rossiya 1 channel, along with records of TV channels of Italy, Mexico, Poland, USA and from private collections, in the film Vladimir Vysotsky.
 A letter to Warren Beatty film by Alexander Kovanovsky and Igor Rakhmanov.
 While recording this video, Vysotsky had a rare opportunity to perform for a camera, being still unable to do it with Soviet television.

-On 22 January 1980, Vysotsky entered the Moscow Ostankino TV Center to record his one and only studio concert for the Soviet television.
+On 22 January 1980, Vysotsky entered the Moscow Ostankino Technical Center to record his one and only studio concert for the Soviet television.
 What proved to be an exhausting affair (his concentration lacking, he had to plod through several takes for each song) was premiered on the Soviet TV eight years later.
 The last six months of his life saw Vysotsky appearing on stage sporadically, fueled by heavy dosages of drugs and alcohol.
 His performances were often erratic.
-Occasionally Vysotsky paid visits to Sklifosofsky institute's ER unit, but would not hear of Marina Vlady's suggestions for him to take long-term rehabilitation course in a Western clinic.
+Occasionally Vysotsky paid visits to Sklifosofsky institute's ER unit, but would not hear of Marina Vlady's suggestions for him to take a long-term rehabilitation course in a Western clinic.
 Yet he kept writing, mostly poetry and even prose, but songs as well.
 The last song he performed was the agonizing "My Sorrow, My Anguish" and his final poem, written one week prior to his death was "A Letter to Marina": "I'm less than fifty, but the time is short / By you and God protected, life and limb / I have a song or two to sing before the Lord / I have a way to make my peace with him."